-These quantities do not apply in total, but only a quantity of them is allowed, or, however, a proportionate composition.
+These quantities do not apply in total but only a quantity of them is allowed, or, however, a proportionate composition.

-- a proportional compilation and
+- A proportional compilation and

-- 16 liters of beer and
+- 16 litres of beer and

-- 4 liters of wine (not foaming)
+- 4 litres of wine (not foaming)

 The importer of both alcohol and tobacco must be at least 17 years of age.

-- personal needs sufficient for the duration of the trip
+- Personal needs sufficient for the duration of the trip

 In the case of higher quantities of these goods, customs duties are incurred, which depend on the value of the goods and are calculated by customs.
 If these souvenirs have not been declared beforehand and are only discovered by customs during baggage checks, a fine must be paid in addition to the customs duties.